bantam-io/docs/docs/function-creation/pricing.md

 "bantam": {
     "memory": 128,
     "timeout": 30,
-    "public": false,
     "publicPrice": 0.05
   },
 ```

 Once your have finalized your function, running `bantam publish` would submit your new pricing structure.

-Keep in mind when submitting a config with the bantam config object `{ "bantam": { public: true } }`, your function will be live and public to all Bantam users.
-To keep your function private for testing, just make sure to set that false before going live.
-For more information about how public vs private functions, check out our [docs here](../function-creation/public-functions.md)
+Keep in mind when publishing a config with the bantam config object `{ "bantam": { public: false } }`, your function will be not be public to all Bantam users.
+To make your function `PUBLIC`,set that `true` before going running `bantam publish`.
+For more information about public and private functions, check out our [docs here](../function-creation/public-functions.md)